How Insurance Agents and Brokers Make Money

-Brokers may be either retail or wholesale.
+Brokers may be retail or wholesale.
 A retail broker interacts directly with insurance buyers.
-If a retail broker (or agent) is unable to obtain insurance coverage on your behalf from a standard insurer.
-In that event, he or she may contact a wholesale broker.
-Wholesale brokers specialize in certain types of coverage.
-Many are surplus lines brokers, who arrange coverages for risks that are unusual or hazardous risks.
+If a retail broker (or agent) is unable to obtain insurance coverage the customer needs from a standard insurer, he or she may contact a wholesale broker.
+Wholesale brokers are intermediaries between retail brokers and insurers.
+Many are surplus lines brokers, who arrange coverages for unusual or hazardous risks.
 For instance, a surplus lines broker might help secure product liability insurance for a motorcycle manufacturer or auto liability coverage for a long-haul trucker.

 While some captive agents are salaried, most agents and brokers rely on commissions for income.

 Commissions are paid out of premiums charged to policyholders by insurers.
 These may include base commissions as well as supplemental commissions or contingent commissions.

 Base commission is the “normal” commission earned on insurance policies.
 It is expressed as a percentage of premium and varies by type of coverage.
 For instance, your agent might earn a 15 percent commission on general liability policies and a 10 percent commission on workers compensation policies.
 If you purchase a liability policy for a $2,000 premium, your agent will collect $2,000 from you, retain $300 in commission, and send the remaining $1,700 to your insurer.

 Some insurers try to encourage agents and brokers to write new policies by paying a higher base commission for new policies than for renewals.
 For instance, an insurer might pay a 10 percent commission for a new workers compensation policy but only 9 percent when the policy is renewed.